davedoesdev/webauthn4js/README.md

 Authentication](https://w3c.github.io/webauthn/) for Node.js
 applications that wish to implement a passwordless solution for users.

-It’s implemented as bindings to the [Duo Labs Go WebAuthn library](https://github.com/duo-labs/webauthn), which has been compiled to Web Assembly.
+It’s implemented as bindings to the [Go WebAuthn library](https://github.com/go-webauthn/webauthn), which has been compiled to Web Assembly.
 It was inspired by [go-webauthn-js](https://github.com/pulsejet/go-webauthn-js) but uses Go’s built-in Web Assembly compiler instead of GopherJS.